How to install JBoss EAP – step-by-step guide

 /opt/jboss-eap-7.4

-Step 7: Configuring JBoss EAP Service file
+Step 7: Configuring the JBoss EAP Service file

 • Copy /opt/jboss-eap-7.4/bin/init.d/jboss-eap.conf file to /etc/default